 Simple is better, less is more

-When I created sundays, I want to things to be simple.
-Easy like a sunday morning.
+When I created sundays, I wanted things to be simple.
+Easy like a Sunday morning.
 For instance, we have limited nail polish colors that are all thoughtfully designed by consulting nail artists.
-After a long day of work, the last thing I want to do when I go to the nail studio is worry about my nail polish color choices among 500 colors and 10 different brands.
-We want take out the unnecessary parts of traditional nail polish ingredients, and simplify the nail studio experience to make our clients lives easier.
+After a long day of work, the last thing I want to do when going to the nail studio is to worry about my nail polish color choices among 500 colors and 10 different brands.
+We want to take out the unnecessary parts of traditional nail polish ingredients, and simplify the nail studio experience to make our clients' lives easier.

 I’ve started to realize that less is more and simple is better.
 Making an impact with simplicity can sometimes be a challenge, but it is certainly worth it.